EndlessCodeGroup/RPGInventory/README.md

     }
 }
 ```
+You can see example of plugin migration here: endlesscodegroup/rpginventory/rpginventory@0270322f

-  **NOTE:** At this moment available only Discord Reporter, but will be added more soon.
+> **NOTE:** At this moment available only Discord Reporter, but will be added more reporters soon.